-Ground-breaking reporting by a journalist shed light on the problem of sexual and gender-based violence in Tanzania and helped victims to seek justice.
+Ground-breaking reporting by a journalist shed light on the problem of sexual and gender-based violence in Tanzania and helped survivors to seek justice.

 Workshop prompts reporting on GBV

 Mussa Juma, a reporter at Mwananchi newspaper in Dar es Salaam, participated in an Internews training about reporting on gender-based violence.
 “Before, I was aware of sexual and gender-based violence but to be honest, I did not really pay it much attention,” he said.
 “I preferred politics, because the stories were popular, my sources were easy to find and would sometimes give me small gifts.
 But my perspective has changed.”

 Mussa says he was shocked to learn just how many incidents of gender violence go unreported and how many perpetrators would never be punished.
 “For the first time, I met survivors who were willing to talk to me.
 I interviewed them at length.
 Their shocking stories were published.
 It was my first report on gender violence.”

 But it would not be Mussa’s last.
 Local people and council staff read the ground-breaking report then told Mussa about other survivors.